ThomasMagee10/The-Odin-Project---Practice/README.md

 # The-Odin-Project---Practice
 This Repository is to practice git commits

-Here is wher I am going to add some text
+Here is where I am